Shasthojoy/appengine-endpoints-helloendpoints-java-maven/README.md

 1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-1. Optional step: These sub steps are not required but will enable the "Authenticated Greeting" functionality.
+1. [Optional]: These sub steps are not required but will enable the "Authenticated Greeting" functionality.

    1. Update the values in [src/main/java/com/example/helloendpoints/Constants.java](src/main/java/com/example/helloendpoints/Constants.java) to reflect the web client ID you have registered in the
 [Credentials on Developers Console for OAuth 2.0 client IDs][6].

     1. Update the value of `google.devrel.samples.helloendpoints.CLIENT_ID` in [src/main/webapp/js/base.js](src/main/webapp/js/base.js) to reflect the web client ID you have registered in the [Credentials on Developers Console for OAuth 2.0 client IDs][6].

+1. [Optional]: Use Endpoints Framework v1.0.

+    1. Uncomment commented Endpoints Framework v1.0 sections and comment Endpoints Framework v2.0 sections in the following files.

+      ```
+        pom.xml
+        build.gradle
+        src/main/webapp/WEB-INF/web.xml
+      ```

+###  Maven

+1. Build a fresh binary with

-1. `mvn clean install`
+    `mvn clean compile`

+1. Run the application locally at [localhost:8080][5] with

+    `mvn appengine:run`

+1. Generate the client library in a zip file named `helloworld-v1-java.zip` with

+    `mvn endpoints-framework:clientLibs`

+1. Deploy your application to Google App Engine with

+    `mvn appengine:deploy`

+### Gradle

+1. Build a fresh binary

+    `gradle clean compileJava

-1. Run the application with `mvn appengine:run`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
+1. Run the application locally at [localhost:8080][5] with

+    `gradle appengineRun`

-1. Get the client library with `mvn endpoints-framework:clientLibs` (it will generate a zip file named `helloworld-v1-java.zip` in the root of your project.)
+1. Generate the client library in a zip file named `helloworld-v1-java.zip` with

+    `gradle endpointsClientLibs`

-1. Deploy your application to Google App Engine with `mvn appengine:deploy`
+1. Deploy your application to Google App Engine with

+    `gradle appengineDeploy`

 [1]: https://developers.google.com/appengine
 [2]: http://java.com/en/